-Platform security Secure OS, RBAC, network isolation, TLS, source IP filtering (v4 and v6), Keystone v3, Bandit, CSDL-compliant, hardened OS, and SELinux.
+Diations as a with Platform security Secure OS, RBAC, network isolation, TLS, source IP filtering (v4 and v6), Keystone v3, Bandit, CSDL-compliant, hardened OS, and SELinux.
 Change CIMC password post-installation for maintenance and security.
 Non-root login for administrators.
 Read-only role is available for OpenStack users.
 Enabling custom policy for VNF Manager.
 Option to disable the management node reachability to the cloud API network.
 Hosting of Horizon behind NAT or with a DNS alias.
 Cinder volume encryption using Linux Unified Key Setup (LUKS).
 Support of configurable login banner for SSH sessions.
-Access to management node using Open LDAP or MS AD on both secure and non-secure Support for IPV6 filters for administration source networks.
-Introduction of Vault to encrypt secrets with reconfigure option.
-Enablement of Vault as an option on Day 2.
-Extended permit, root, Login to Unified Management node.
+Access to management node using Open LDAP or MS AD on both secure and non-secure Support for IPv6 filters for administration source networks.
+Introduction of Vault as an option on Day 2.
+Extended permit, root, login to Unified Management node.
 CIMC authentication using LDAP.
 Support of out of band and inband RedHat identity, policy, and audit (IPA) system.
+Support of Horizon and Keystone login settings.
+Support of Horizon and Keystone login settings.
 Support of LDAP on Unified Management node using Open LDAP or MS AD on both secure and non-secure SSH and password vulnerabilities for management node.
-Kernel changes to address vulnerabilities for management node.
-Kernel changes to address vulnerabilities for management node.
-Support of FPGA 1.1 image for Quanta GC SKU (2RU1N).
-FODN support for Kibana.
+Kernel changes to address vulnerabilities.
+Support of FPGA 1, image for Quanta GC SKU (2RU1N).
+FQDN support for VIM management API.
+LDAP support for Kibana.
 Support of TLS over management network.
-Support of Babican using LSM.
-Ability to disable VM itwe migration, snapshot, crash dump, and console.
-VIM advanced OpenStack policy for operator role Disable IPA Cache Credentials Lock Docker Registry when not used in Management Node OpenStack services container not to start with standard root account except for nova-libvirt RESTAFI DB password in VAULT.
-Securing the cinder used with NAS (Network Attached Storage) Support of LDAP on SDS node using Open LDAP or MS AD on both secure and non-secure Removing Improving Network Security with syscil variables Password encryption in VIM setup_data.yami Enhanced Platform Awareness (EPA) Supports NUMA, CPU pinning, huge pages, and SRIOV with Intel NIC.
-Ability to set HYPERTHREADING at a global level or per compute basis.
-Ability to set VM_HUGEPAGE_SIZE and VM_HUGEPAGE_PERCENTAGE at a global level or per compute basis.
-Ability to allocate user-defined CPU (up to 6) cores to VPP.
-Ability to bring in trusted_vf as a reconfigure option on a per server basis.
-Ability to allocate user-defined CPU (up to 12) cores to Ceph for Micropod and hyper-converged nodes.
-Ability to allocate user-defined CPU (up to 30) cores to compute nodes.
-Ability to set LIBVIRT_WRITETHROUGH_CACHE at global or per compute basis.
-Ability to set ISOLCPU at a global level or per compute basis.
-Ability to set VIC_link_training at global level or per compute basis.
-Improve OSD failure detection time.
-Ability to allocate user-defined memory (16 to 32 GB) to Ceph for Micropod and hyper-converged nodes.
-Ability to allocate user-defined memory (25 to 500 GB) for compute nodes.
-Ability to support custom mapping between OpenStack physnet to SRIOV PF.
-Option to configure the queue size per VF on sriov HA and Reliability Redundancy at hardware and software level.
+Support of Sabrican using HSM.
+Ability to disable VM live migration, snapshot, crash dump, and console.
+VIM advanced OpenStack policy for operator role Disable IPA Cache Credentials Lock Docker Registry when not used in Management Node OpenStack services container not to start with standard root account except for nova-libvirt RESTAPI DB password in VAULT.
+Securing the cinder used with NAS (Network Attached Storage) Support of LDAP on SDS node using Open LDAP or MS AD on both secure and non-secure Removing the webday from Apache installations Improving Network Security with sysctl variables Enhanced Platform Awareness (EPA) Removing the webday from Apache installations HA and Reliability Redundancy at hardware and software level.
 Automated backup and restore of the management node.
 Encryption of management node backup snapshot Relaxation of Security Enhanced Linux (SELinux) requirement for backup and restore of the management node.
 Optimization of automated backup and restore of the management node in a connected installation.
 Unified Management (UM) support Single pane of glass in a single mode.
 Supports multi-tenancy and manages multiple pods from one instance.
 EFK Log Management for Insight pod EFK Log rotation support for insight pod VIM monitor Collects the metrics from the entire pod.
 Supports customizing alerts, sending SNMP traps, and exporting to external metric collectors.